mixmaxhq/install-files/README.md

 files in a production environment.
 The files should have been installed and committed prior to then (when the package was installed locally), so this work should be redundant.

-It is recommended that you set the `CI` environment variable when `npm install`ing in CI so that you do not attempt to double-install files.
+It is recommended that you set the `CI` environment variable when `npm install`ing in CI if your CI environment is a `development` environment where you don't want to run `install-files`.

 (in project where this module is a transitive dependency; in your CI configuration)